yoanlcq/vek/README.md

 everywhere take twice as many instructions as they should.
-Yes, you won't see the difference in "most cases", but in my (limited) experience, "most cases" is "moderately ambitious games running on x86-64 CPUs", which is why there's no noticeable slowdown, but that shouldn't get in the way of "potentially ambitious games running on PC, consoles and mobile devices".
+Yes, you won't see the difference in "most cases", but in my (limited) experience, "most cases" is "moderately ambitious games running on x86-64 CPUs", which is why there's no noticeable slowdown (they're very forgiving compared to those of previous generation consoles), but that shouldn't get in the way of "potentially ambitious games running on PC, consoles and mobile devices".